How to Make Natural Essential Oil Acne Gel that Really Works for You!

 - 3 drops Lemon essential oil (Citrus limon)

 You’ll need a 1 oz (30 ml) PET plastic bottle with a flip-top to make this blend.
 (In the video, I’m making 2 oz/60 ml.
-I reduced it to 1 oz/30 ml for this blog post.)
+I reduced it to 25 mls for this blog post.)
 PET plastic is known to be a non-reactive plastic that doesn’t leach, and the flip-top allows you to get just a bit of the gel out at a time.
 I have also added in 3 mls of solubol for this recipe!

 Shake the blend well, then apply a dab of your Essential Aloe Acne Gel right onto the acne.